mikrono/tModLoaderWiki_kr_ko/Mod.md

 Shorthand for calling ModLoader.SoundExists(this.FileName(name)).

+### public void AddBackgroundTexture(string texture)

+Adds a texture to the list of background textures and assigns it a background texture slot.

+### public int GetBackgroundSlot(string name)

+Gets the texture slot corresponding to the specified texture name.

+### public void AddUndergroundBackgroundStyle(string styleName)

+Registers a style with the name given as a possible undergound background.

+### public int GetUndergroundBackgroundStyle(string styleName)

+Returns the underground background style number corresponding to the name of the style given.

 ### public virtual void ChatInput(string text)

 Allows you to make anything happen whenever the player for this game inputs a message into the chat.